What Do Multimedia Collections Specialist Do?

 Position Description Prepare, plan, and operate multimedia teaching aids for use in education.
 May record, catalogue, and file materials.

-A Day in the Life of a Multimedia Collections Specialist
+Daily Life Of a Multimedia Collections Specialist

 - Plan and prepare audio-visual teaching aids and methods for use in school systems.